-On May 23rd, CSIS's International Security Program is hosting an all-day conference on U.S. civil-military relations.
-To set the stage, Senior Fellow Alice Friend interviewed a few of the country's top scholars and practitioners.
+On May 23, 2017, CSIS's International Security Program hosted an all-day conference on U.S. civil-military relations.
+To set the stage, senior fellow Alice Friend interviewed a few of the country's top scholars and practitioners.

 Erin Simpson: Principals, Agents, and Civil-Military Relations